hitoshi-watase/sercrod/docs/reference/directives/updated-propagate.md

 Key points:

-- Can be placed on a `<na-blla>` host or on ordinary elements inside a Nablla host.
+- Can be placed on a `<serc-rod>` host or on ordinary elements inside a Sercrod host.
 - Interprets its value as a literal routing spec (selector, `root`, or numeric depth).
 - Does not create variables or change the data scope.
 - Runs after `*updated` on the same element, if `*updated` is present.